How integrity due diligence can protect your company from risk

 - Any alleged connections between the company and organized crime or terrorist groups or broader risk of exposure to such groups

 IDD work is undertaken confidentially and usually without access to any books or internal records of the target.
 IDD is essentially an investigative process that combines examination of a vast array of public records with in-depth human intelligence gathering through trusted sources on the ground in the relevant jurisdictions.
-In markets where press freedom is limited, where competitors will frequently engage in “black propaganda” to damage their rivals, having a strong intelligence network on the ground is vital.
+In markets where press freedom is limited, where competitors will frequently engage in adverse propaganda to damage their rivals, having a strong intelligence network on the ground is vital.
+However, it’s important to note that prior to performing deep dive due diligence efforts, the availability of information from public sources varies widely from country to country.
+Many countries do not have official public records available through online searches.
+In some occasions, public corporate databases only provide basic company information such as the name, active status and registration numbers.
+As a result, a strong need of a network on the ground (i.e., boots on the ground) develops.
+This need could range from having a team of people to assist with manually requesting real estate property records, vehicle registration records, etc., all the way to having private investigators physically verify the existence of addresses provided and the possibility of conducting in-person interviews.
 IDD professionals then put that information in context by ensuring that it is clearly and credibly sourced, weighing its importance and placing it in the context of the transaction in question.

-What are the results of an IDD analysis?
+What are the risk areas that can be uncovered through IDD analysis?

 Following are some of the key risks that IDD can uncover: